Are you looking to explore your ideas about how to address the climate crisis through a PhD, but are concerned about the associated expenses?

 The award covers the following costs:

-- A supplementary scholarship to cover costs of daily living to be paid in fortnightly instalments, unless otherwise stated in the offer letter.
+- An award up to $10,000 per annum to support costs of daily living to be paid in fortnightly instalments unless otherwise stated in the letter of offer.

-- Paid medical, maternity and parental leave is not applicable to this award.
+- Paid maternity and parental leave is not applicable to this award.

-An additional benefit is the opportunity for a professional or personal mentorship with one of the Game Change Funders.
+An additional benefit is the opportunity for a professional or personal mentorship with a member of the Game Changer network of funders.

 How to apply

-Candidates apply for the Doctor of Philosophy program in the appropriate Research School, and award applications shall be called for with a closing date as set by the Institute for Climate, Energy & Disaster Solutions.
+Candidates apply for their Doctor of Philosophy program in the appropriate Research School, and apply for this award through the Institute for Climate, Energy & Disaster Solutions.

 Selection will be made on the basis of the following Selection Criteria:

-- academic merit and potential based on their academic record, referee reports and other evidence; and
+- academic merit, potential and performance based on their academic record, referee reports and other evidence; and

-- A concise letter (max 2 pages) addressing all of the four Eligibility Criteria.
-Applications that do not meet the Eligibility Criteria will not be considered.
-The letter should also outline your background and why this scholarship is important to you (highlighting any or all of the Special Consideration Criteria).
+- A concise letter (1-2 pages) addressing the Eligibility Criteria.
+Applications that do not address the Eligibility Criteria will not be considered.
+The letter must also outline the applicant's background and explain why this scholarship would be a game-changer for them.

-- A 1-2 page project brief that explicitly addresses points 1, 2 and 5 of the Selection Criteria and outlines the applicant’s supervisory arrangements.
+- A concise project brief (1-2 pages) that explicitly addresses the Selection Criteria and outlines the applicant's supervisory arrangements.

-- 1-2 references from supervisors and/or relevant others that speak to points 3 and 4 of the Selection Criteria.
+- 1-2 references from supervisors and/or other relevant sources, and